cladam/ilseon/README.md

 * **Context Filtering**: Choose one life context, and all unrelated tasks are hidden.
 * **Single Priority View**: The dashboard displays only your current or next task; the one thing that needs your attention.
 * **Quick Capture**: A floating action button opens an instant input screen for adding tasks in seconds, helping to externalise thoughts before they become mental clutter.
 * **Idea Inbox**: Captures "non-task" mental clutter (fleeting ideas, random thoughts, or things to look up later).
-These entries can be converted to actionable tasks with a long-press action.
+These entries can be converted to actionable tasks.
+* **Voice Inbox**: A dedicated space for voice memos, allowing users to capture thoughts verbally and convert them to tasks later.
 * **Gentle Reminders**: Time-based notifications use vibration and visual cues instead of noisy alerts to respect sensory sensitivity.

 ## Tech Stack